 A SIGN OF THE TIMES

 Stephen’s appointment brought the Parson connection into its sixth generation, and Wally himself retired in 1999.
-Over the next decade or so, Pat, Graham and Stephen embarked on a programme of expansion, begun by Wally, that has seen the firm more than double in size from four offices (Plymouth, Plympton, Crownhill and Ivybridge) to nine, with outposts now in Tavistock, Torpoint, Saltash, Newton Abbot, and Torquay.
+Over the next decade or so, Pat, Graham and Stephen embarked on a programme of expansion, begun by Wally, that has seen the firm more than double in size from four offices (Plymouth, Plympton, Crownhill and Ivybridge) to ten, with outposts now in Tavistock, Torpoint, Saltash, Newton Abbot, Torquay and Exeter.